-Many of us who own pets know that they are much more than just property.
-They may be valued members of our family and in some cases, even surrogate children.
-The law, however, often views them as possessions and treated as such.
+Many of us who own pets know they’re much more than just property.
+They may be valued members of our family and, in some cases, even surrogate children.
+The law, however, often views them as possessions and treats them as such in divorce.
 That is changing, however.

 Property Or Family Member?